leanprover/lean4/src/lake/README.md

 * A **facet** is an element built from another organizational unit (e.g., a package, module, library, etc.).
 For instance, Lake produces `olean`, `ilean`, `c`, and `o` files all from a single module.
 Each of these components are thus termed a *facet* of the module.
 Similarly, Lake can build both static and shared binaries from a library.
 Thus, libraries have both `static` and `shared` facets.
 Lake also allows users to define their own custom facets to build from modules and packages, but this feature is currently experimental and not yet documented.

-* A **trace** is a piece of data (generally a hash) which is used to verify whether a given target is up-to-date.
+* A **trace** is a piece of data (generally a hash) which is used to verify whether a given target is up-to-date (i.e., does not not need to be rebuilt).
 If the trace stored with a built target matches the trace computed during build, then a target is considered up-to-date.
 A target's trace is derived from its various **inputs** (e.g., source file, Lean toolchain, imports, etc.).

 ## Package Configuration Options